top of page

 8. Re-evaluation

 Each new session starts with a re-evaluation of the client’s needs.
 The treatment plan from phase 1 is revisited and used to guide not only that session, but also overall goals across multiple sessions.
 Over time, the hope is that the evaluations show a clear healing trend, where the client is getting more and more independent and confident as the therapy progresses.
 At the end of a full course of treatment, the client will have dealt with past trauma, gained tools to guide them through similar situations in the present, and learned how to navigate a future that looks more hopeful than ever.
+This process helps increase the Window of Tolerance, enabling better stress management and emotional regulation.

 EMDR Therapy in Calgary, Alberta